programminghistorian/ph-submissions/lessons/editing-audio-with-audacity.md

 ## Exporting

 By default, everything you do in *Audacity* is saved as in the tool's own filetype, .aup.
-To complete this baby project we will need to export it to a form that can be played by most audio programs, we can select "Export Audio" from the file menu.
+To complete this baby project we will need to export it to a form that can be played by most audio programs.

+* Select "Export Audio" from the file menu.

 Doing so will mix the multiple tracks down to a single audio file and give you the opportunity to provide your work with metadata.

 Congratulations!
 You have successfully produced a baby podcast.
 It might not seem like much, but I frequently employ this same bag of tricks for presentations, websites, and scholarship.
 This lesson has by no means begun to exhaust the many topics under that umbrella.
 But it should have given you some basic tools useful to working with sound in digital humanities projects.